What is the Injection Rate in the Plastic Injection Molding Process?

 Other issues of incorrect injection rates include high levels of molded-in stress and surface blemishes.
 Stress is the load (force) per unit area that tends to deform the body on which it acts.
 Stress is inherent to injection molding because of flow rates, pressures, and temperature applied to the material during processing.
 Excessive stress in a molded part can cause issues with chrome or paint adhesion to the surface.
 Also, in-molded stress can cause premature functional failures, especially if parts must pass physical loading, chemical testing, or thermal cycling.

-The optimum fill rate is found near the minimum filling pressure.
+The optimum fill rate for plastic injection molding is found near the minimum filling pressure.
 The optimum fill rate for a part depends on the geometry, the size, and location of the gate; the mold temperature; and the melt temperature.

 Plastic molders who are trying to save time or reduce process cycle time may fill the mold too fast.
 If they do, they will end up causing the plastic to trap gas in the vents, resulting in mold burns.
 Burn marks in injection molding are some of the most common defects.
 They appear as discolorations, usually brown, black or rust-colored.
 They can show up on injected molded parts as small spots or streaks.
 Burn marks on injected molded parts typically occur near the end of the flow path or where the air has become trapped.